 For a lot of programmers, having a good keyboard can significantly improve workflow.
 Spending countless hours typing requires a keyboard that's comfortable to type on, switches that feel light and responsive, and features such as programmable keys.
 Some of our recommendations are primarily gaming keyboards, but as it turns out, gamers and programmers have very similar needs.

-The best keyboard for programming we've tested so far is the Razer BlackWidow Elite.
+The best keyboard for programming we've tested is the Razer BlackWidow Elite.
 Our unit features Razer's proprietary Orange mechanical switches, but you can get it with clicky or linear switches.
 The Orange switches have a light tactile bump that feels a lot like Cherry MX Browns, and they provide an excellent typing experience that won't tire you out.

 If you're looking for the best keyboard for programming, then the Razer is a great choice, but if you prefer something smaller, the Obinslab is an excellent alternative.